jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/README.md

 *3) If you have not already created the web server web pages for the CMS Branding per the CMS Customization Guide 3.1 current release as of this GitHub [CMS Customization Guide 3.1](https://www.cisco.com/c/dam/en/us/td/docs/conferencing/ciscoMeetingServer/Customisation/Version-3-1/Cisco-Meeting-Server-3-1-Customization-Guidelines.pdf) do this now then come back to this project.
 The IIS 10 web server will be serving your Call Customization files and the web app for Branding.  **(NOTE AGAIN ALL OUR INVITATION TEMPLATES ARE IN THE STATIC FOLDER OF THE PROJECT)** <br /><p />*

-*4)Launch your Python IDE and run the invites.py program.
+*4) Launch your Python IDE and run the invites.py program.
 This will start the bottle web server which will start to listen for traffic on port 8080.<br /><p />*

 ###### Image 1-- Below image shows IDE on Left, running bottle web server, and on the right side a console showing http requests for language files with response codes.
 We can see 404 not found for files not in the static folder where I am hosting invitation templates.
-While we see 200 response codes for the invitation template files found in the static folder.<b /><p />
+While we see 200 response codes for the invitation template files found in the static folder.
+NOTE THAT CMS WILL LOAD THE DEFAULT INVITATION TEMPLATE FROM CMS WHEN THERE IS NO RETURN FROM BOTTLE WEBSERVER.<b /><p />

 ![alt text](https://github.com/jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/blob/main/6_bottle%20server.PNG)